frostcone/magmaguy.com/wiki/en/elitemobs/info.md

 Feel free to redistribute and modify the information in this wiki.

+# Versions

+Starting with EliteMobs version 9.0.0, the only supported Minecraft version is 1.21 and above.

+For those seeking compatibility with older Minecraft versions (1.19.4 - 1.20.4), please use EliteMobs version 8.

+**Note: No version of EliteMobs supports Minecraft versions 1.20.5 and 1.20.6.**

 # What is EliteMobs for?

 EliteMobs aims to extend the end-game of Minecraft by implementing various boss-related content.